ckan/ckan/doc/documentation-guidelines.rst

 ----

-The guidelines below are broken into three sections:
+The guidelines below are broken into four sections:

 :ref:`getting-started`
   Walks you through downloading the source files for CKAN's docs, editing them,